Events Calendar

 Algonquin Park's Winter in the Wild Festival

-Guided Winter Bird Walk - 10:00am to 11:30am
+Guided Walk: Birds and Bogs - 10:00am to 11:30am

 Winter in the WildMeet at Spruce Bog Boardwalk Trail (km 42.5) [outdoor]

-Wildlife Snowshoe Excursion - 10:30am to 12:00pm
+Wildlife Snowshoe Excursion - 11:30am to 1:00pm

 Snowshoeing at Winter in the WildDiscover what Algonquin wildlife is active in winter while exploring infrequently traveled areas by snowshoe.
 This excursion will be led by a Park Naturalist with The Friends of Algonquin Park.
 There will be The Friends of Algonquin Park Logolimited snowshoes available to borrow courtesy of The Friends of Algonquin Park however bring your own if you prefer.
 This excursion will require moderate physical fitness and is suitable for all ages.
 Instruction will be provided on snowshoeing technique.